awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q6\.
 What if I can't find the source of the problem?<a name="mi-q6"></a>

 You can send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account and request a sample of the mail that caused the issue\.

+**Important**
+To protect the security of your account, we can only respond to requests that are sent from the email address associated with your AWS account\.